zzhangjii/learning-library/workshops/auto-scale-adwc/LabGuide1.md

  ![](./images/dbaas16.png)

-- Now login to putty with Public IP and use private key which we saved in step 6.
+- Now login to putty with Public IP and use private key which we saved in above step.
-  * Open PutTTy as below and enter DbasS public IP(Which you can see in above screen shot) as HostName
+  * Open PutTTy as below and enter DbasS public IP(Which you can see in above screen shot) as HostName.

   ![](./images/putty.png)

   * Now expand **connection** from left menu and click **SSH** and give path to private key which we have saved in step 6.
 Click **Open** button.

   ![](./images/ssh.png)

 - Login as opc and then change user to oracle as shown in below screen shot.